Preferences

 • Temporary short sightedness

 Visual fatigue can also make someone aware of eyesight problems they hadn’t noticed before and amplify any pre-existing issues.
+The symptoms of visual fatigue can lead to tiredness, loss of concentration and productivity losses in the workplace.

-4. Legal Implications
+4. Legal Implications and workplace claims

 If you don’t follow and comply with the DSE regulations, you are breaking Health and Safety law.
 You’re also putting yourself at risk of personal injury lawsuits if an employee sustains a workplace injury caused by poorly designed workstations or defective equipment.